Teskedsgubben/inhousebot/README.md

 ### Quickstart

+- Type all commands in *#commands*
 - Start a new game with `/newgame gamename`
-- Join teams by reacting to the creeps
+- Join teams by reacting to the creeps in *#games*
-- **In progress, released soon:** Place bets with `/bet XXX team`
+- Place bets with `/bet XXX` or `/bet XXX team`
-- Set winning team with `/winner team`
+- After the game, set winning team with `/winner team`

 ### Playing a game

 Typing `/newgame` in the *#commands* channel creates a new game in the *#games* channel.
 You can add a name to the game like `/newgame gamename` when creating it.

 The bot now posts the game in the *#games* channel as a professionally styled message.
 The bot adds reactions with a Radiant <:Creep_Radiant:1207041014481682502> and Dire <:Creep_Dire:1207041042780790784> creep automatically.
-Players can join the respective team by clicking that creep, which will automatically move them into the *:loud_sound:Radiant* or *:loud_sound:Dire* voice channel.
+Players can join the respective team by clicking that creep, which will automatically move them into the *:loud_sound: Radiant* or *:loud_sound: Dire* voice channel.

 For a limited time after creating the game, players can place their bets.
 Players that have joined the game can do so like `/bet 100` to place a bet of 100 on their own team.
 Players not in the game can bet on any team like `/bet 100 radiant`.
 Note that joining the other team after placing that bet will discard it, no 322 here.
 Leaving the team will activate it again though.